Homo neanderthalensis: How Science Got it Wrong

-Notes for my speech on August 27, 2019 at the Toastmasters Club Toast of Berkeley.
+Notes for my speech in August 2019 at the Toastmasters Club, Toast of Berkeley

 The cave I discovered as a kid is just a couple of miles from my home.
 Only later did I learn that the cave is not very old.
 The Nazi dug it in 1944-45.
 It was part of a project to create a military stronghold to protect the retreat of German troops crossing the valley while going back to Germany.
 Luckily, it was never used because of the sudden capitulation of the Italian front in late April 1945.

-In this speech, I will talk about Homo neanderthalensis, commonly known as Neanderthal and how our perception about those early humans changed over time.
+In this speech, I will discuss Homo neanderthalensis, commonly known as Neanderthals, and how our perception of these early humans has changed over time.

 I’ve always been fascinated by prehistory and early humans.
-I grew up in the Italian Alps and, as a kid, I enjoyed very much exploring the woods and forests around my village (at the time the kids were allowed to roam around unsupervised).
+I grew up in the Italian Alps and, as a kid, I enjoyed exploring the woods and forests around my village (at the time, the kids were allowed to roam around unsupervised).

 One day, I remember, I discovered a cave hidden in the woods.
 I was so excited!
-I started imagining how it would be to be an early human living there, going around with a club, hunting in the woods, picking berries and mushrooms.
+I started imagining what it would be like to be an early human living there, going around with a club, hunting in the woods, picking berries, and mushrooms.
 In my fantasy, that was a much more exciting life than going to school!
 Only later did I learn that the cave is not very old.
 The Nazists dug it in 1944-45.
-It was part of a project to create a military stronghold to protect the retreat of German troops crossing the valley while going back to Germany.
+It was part of a project to create a military stronghold to protect the retreat of German troops crossing the valley on their way back to Germany.
 Luckily, it was never used because of the sudden capitulation of the Italian front in late April 1945.

 The “Goddess Mother” stone was found in 1940 on the vineyards near my village.
 With several other similar stones it is now displayed by the local archeological museum located at Palazzo Besta in Teglio.